doanduyhai/Achilles/documentation/dirtyCheck.markdown

 	// entire favorite tags list is marked as dirty iter.set("achilles");

-	// Remove existing favorite tags and persist the new ones em.merge(user);
+	// Remove all existing favorite tags and persist the new ones em.merge(user);